Competition Rules 2019/20 Season

 Guidelines: Images that suggest a change or manipulation that goes beyond representational photography to express a story, an idea, an emotion, or a concept.
 Examples of image types

-Cecil Jacobs Trophy awarded to the winning L&LPS or Fosse CC projected image.
+Cecil Jacobs Trophy awarded for the winning image.

 Projected images—restricted entry

-Entrants not having won any L&LPS projected competition (exhibition included) in the last three years, must submit three digital images not previously shown in such events.
+Entrants not having won any L&LPS competition (exhibition included) in the last two seasons, must submit three digital images not previously shown in such events.

 Marks out of 20 will be given for each image, and the Trophy awarded for the highest aggregate score of the two best.
 In tie-break situations the third image score will be counted.

-Bedingfield Bronze awarded for the winning projected image.
+The Bedingfield Bronze awarded to the winning photographer.

 Photographer of the Year

 The Don and Helen Tansey Award is open to all members of the society.
 A member acquires points for entering both print and projected image competitions with additional points awarded for placed entries.
 At the end of the season, the highest placed entrant will be awarded the trophy.